 A goat milk soap base is pre-made, cured, and unscented soap.
 It still has lye in it, since you cannot make soap without it.
 But the lye has been neutralized, so all the hard work is done for you.
 The goat milk soap base is perfectly safe to handle.

 Using a melt and pour soap base is the perfect solution if you can’t keep goats or if you live in an apartment.
 If you have goats, use their wonderful milk for making goat cheese instead, and make soap using a base.

 How to Make Goat Milk Soap Using a Base

 To make goat milk soap using this method, you will need:

 - Anything else you want to add (dry flowers, nuts, citrus rinds, etc.)

-To begin making your goat milk soap, cut the base into small pieces, about ½ inch to 1 inch cubes.
+To begin making your goat milk soap, cut the base into small pieces, about ½ inch to 1-inch cubes.
 The smaller you cut the cubes, the faster the goat milk soap base will melt.
-I use a non-serrated kitchen knife dedicated for making soap.
+I use a non-serrated kitchen knife dedicated to making soap.

 Next, you’ll want to melt the soap base in a double boiler, so grab two pots, one smaller than the other, and add the base to the smaller pot.
 Fill the bottom pot halfway with water, and rest the smaller pot in it.